How To Spend 5 Days In Kyoto (With Nara + Osaka Day Trips)

 Miyagawa-cho District

-For first-time visitors, the Miyagawa-cho district is a great place to begin.
+For first-time visitors, the Miyagawa-cho district is a great place to begin–away from the crowds.
 This charming neighborhood is located just east of Kyoto Station, and it is known for its traditional shops and restaurants.

 How to get there: Miyagawa-cho is located in Higashiyama Ward, from Miyagawa-suji 2-chome to 6-chome.